Contents of Article

-- Short-moderate distance accelerations and sprints and (0-20m)
+- Short-moderate distance accelerations and sprints (0-20 m)

 - Involvement of tackling pads

-Dynamic stretching however has been consistently shown to improve subsequent performance (20, 23).
-Additionally, because dynamic stretching requires the muscle to activate through a range of movement, it is believed that this contributes to the neural activation requirements of warm-ups.
+Dynamic stretching, however, has been consistently shown to improve subsequent performance (20, 23).
+Additionally, because dynamic stretching requires the muscle to activate through a range of movements, it is believed that this contributes to the neural activation requirements of warm-ups.
 As a result, dynamic stretching may be the most appropriate form of mobilisation during warm-ups for most activities and sports which are dynamic in nature.

-As mentioned previously, as the training time for each warm-up can accumulate to a large amount of training hours over a long period of time, finding ways to optimise a performance gain from the use of a warm-up may be extremely beneficial.
-One way to structure a warm-up in order to optimise its effectiveness, is by adapting the RAMP protocol and adjusting the ‘Potentiation’ component to have a larger ‘Performance’ improvement emphasis.
-The strength and conditioning coach may therefore direct more attention towards improving athletic performance during the warm-ups, rather than simply preparing them for their session.
+As mentioned previously, as the training time for each warm-up can accumulate to a large number of training hours over a long period of time, finding ways to optimise a performance gain from the use of a warm-up may be extremely beneficial.
+One way to structure a warm-up in order to optimise its effectiveness is by adapting the RAMP protocol and adjusting the ‘Potentiation’ component to have a larger ‘Performance’ improvement emphasis.
+The strength and conditioning coach may, therefore, direct more attention towards improving athletic performance during the warm-ups, rather than simply preparing them for their session.
 This method simply attempts to maximise training efficiency and effectiveness.